 - GTD: Trello Card Links: display clickable links on card fronts.
 Here is it’s handy if you often put a link on your card so you don’t have to open the card to click on the link, you can click directly on the board.
 I use it to add an inspiration link to the article ideas.

-Organization of the process
+Organization of the process in Trello

-1. Making the planning
+1. Making the planning with Trello

 Every week we organize the planning of the articles coming for the 2 next weeks and decide who is going to write about which topics.
 We placed the first ideas in the list Post ideas.
 When we actually decided we should write this topic we moved the card to the list Articles to Schedule and decide of which day it should be posted.
 To make the planning we use Planyway, which makes things way easier to look at.
 It can be used as a Chrome extension, so, same as Butler, you can do it even with the free version of Trello if you already use a power-up on your board.

-2. Writing the articles
+2. Planning the articles to write in Trello

 - The articles planned are then placed in the list Articles to write